waikato-datamining/waikato-datamining.github.io/posts/2023-02-24-dextr_docker.rst

 `github.com/waikato-datamining/pytorch/tree/master/dextr <https://github.com/waikato-datamining/pytorch/tree/master/dextr>`__

-The names for the images are as follows:
+The tags for the images are as follows:

 * In-house registry: